isntlee/PopFlix/README.md

   It uses depth-first traversal to aggregate subchannel ratings and then calculates averages

     Noteworthy methods:
-    - `handle` executes the command, calling `get_channel_ratings` and writing the results to a csv file.
+    - `handle` executes the command, calling "get_channel_ratings()" and writing the results to a csv file.
     - `get_channel_ratings` processes each active Channel, computes average ratings including subchannels.
     - `get_all_subchannels` performs an iterative depth-first traversal of a Channel hierarchy, collecting and returning all visited Channels and their aggregate ratings, while optionally